-In this quadcopter flight controller shootout, I’ll take you through some of the things you need to consider when selecting a flight controller, and then some of the popular flight controllers available on the market today.
+In this list of the best flight controllers, I’ll take you through some of the things you need to consider when selecting a flight controller, and then some of the popular flight controllers available on the market today.

 Note: My focus will be on flight controllers suitable for racing/acrobatic mini and micro quadcopters.
 If you want to build a large aerial photography quadcopter or hexacopter, there are other flight controllers for that which are out of the scope of this post.
 You could technically use these controllers, but there are better options too.